mirovarga/bl/README.md

 #### `/posts`

-`GET /posts` returns all non-draft posts.
-You can filter them with the following query parameters:
+`GET /posts` returns all posts.
+You can filter them with the following query
+parameters:

 - `tag=<tag>` to return only posts with the `<tag>`
 - `standalone=<yes|no|both>` to return only standalone, only non-standalone or both standalone and non-standalone posts respectively
+- `draft=<yes|no|both>` to return only draft, only non-draft or both draft and non-draft posts respectively

 #### `/posts/{index}`